Asparkam - instructions for use. Overdose of asparkam is fatal

 The main indications for use in the complex treatment of cardiovascular diseases according to the instructions are as follows:

-• Ischemic heart disease ( ischemic disease hearts);
+• IHD ( ischemic disease hearts);

 • digitalis intoxication (poisoning with cardiac glycosides);